0.0 Executive Summary

 1.1 Project Description

-The goal of this task was to study the main parts of an operating system and understand how they help prevent system crashes and unauthorized access.
+The goal of this task was to study the main parts of an operating system and understand how they help to prevent system crashes and unauthorized access.

 The focus was on how the OS works internally to:

-• Improve Security: Identify the need for strong file permissions and secure boot settings.
+- Improve Security: Identify the need for strong file permissions and secure boot settings.

-• Increase Visibility: Use system logs and command-line tools to monitor and troubleshoot the system.
+- Increase Visibility: Use system logs and command-line tools to monitor and troubleshoot the system.

 1.2 Technical Task / Troubleshooting Process